3sd/civicrm-chatbot/docs/service/facebook.md

   3. Ensure that you are subscribed to *messages*, *message_deliveries*, and *message_reads*.
 8. Click *verify and save*.

 If all goes well, your page will be verified and you are ready to start chatting.
 If the webook does not vefify, make sure that you have followed the above instructions completely.
-If you are still having issues, [get in contact for some help](../help).
+If you are still having issues, please [file an issue and someone should be able to help](https://github.com/3sd/civicrm-chatbot/issues).